yishus/barbecue/examples/basic_prompt_workflow/workflow.md

-You are a math Olympiad winner
+You are a skateboard shop owner looking for insights on their business.